Choosing an Appropriate Compensation Model

 The flowchart below was created to provide some initial guidance, but each hiring agency must determine what approach best aligns with their goals, local context, and legal requirements.
 Consulting legal counsel and reviewing local, state, and federal regulations is strongly encouraged, because even the most well-intentioned compensation practices can expose people to financial or legal risk if not structured appropriately.

-Numerous additional resources are available to support in making informed decisions about compensation, including guidance from the Internal Revenue Service (IRS), the U.S. Department of Labor, and state labor agencies. (see some links below)
+Numerous additional resources are available to support in making informed decisions about compensation, including guidance from the Internal Revenue Service (IRS), the U.S. Department of Labor, and state labor agencies. (see some links at the bottom)

 Next